-Tunneling: SCT

-Number of levels: single level (M05/6-31G)

-Hindered rotation: none
+Hindered rotation: none IVTST/M: on

-IVTST/M: on

 The IVTST-M algorithm is used for this sample run with hooks.
 The step size of s is set to 0.01 angstrom, and s range is set to 0.20 to -0.20 angstrom.
 The keywords EXFIRST and EXSECOND are used for IVTST-M algorithm.
-The reaction coordinate s is extended to -2.0 - +2.0 angstrom with a 0.01 angstrom step size.
+The reaction coordinate s is extended to -2.0-+2.0 angstrom with a 0.01 angstrom step size.
 The keyword FIXMUEF is used to apply a global interpolation to estimate the effective reduced mass of the SCT algorithm at the saddle point.
-The geometries for the reactants, products, and saddle point are given in the fu5 input file (INITGEO is set to GEOM, and STATUS set to 2 in the REACT1, REACT2, PROD1, PROD2, and START sections of the fu5 input file).
+The geometries for the reactants, products, and saddle point are given in the fu5 input file (INITGEO is set to GEOM, and STATUS set to s in the REACT1, REACT2, PROD1, PROD2, and START sections of the fu5 input file).
 Fu31 file is written by using keyword writefu31 in the fu5 input file, which will be used for the next test run.

+NWChemrate I/O files NWChemrate file names

-ch5tr3.dat poly.fu5 Input data for POLYRA ГЕ
+ch5tr3.dat poly.fu5 Input data for Polyrate

-ch5tr3.61 esp.fu61 POLYRATE output file containing
+ch5tr3.61 esp.fu61 Polyrate output file containing

-information a bout the stationa ry points
+information about the

+stationary points

 ch5tr3.fu6 poly.fu6 Long output file

-ch5tr3.fu15 poly.fu15 Summary out tput file
+ch5tr3.fu15 poly.fu15 Summary output file

-ch5tr3.fu31 poly.fu31 Input data for r IVTST-] M algor rithm
+ch5tr3.fu31 poly.fu31 Input data for IVTST-M

+algorithm